KolaczykResearch/MS-Dyn-Networks-Code/README.md

     Xinyu Kang, Apratim Ganguly, Eric Kolaczyk

 ===== Implementation ==================================================================
-The code depends on the econometrics toolbox and the cvx toolbox (http://cvxr.com/cvx/).
+The code is implemented using Matlab and depends on the econometrics toolbox and the cvx toolbox (http://cvxr.com/cvx/).

 To implement the code, please run either RDPmain.m or RPmain.m to see a minimum working example with the recursive dyadic partitioning or the recursive partitioning respectively.
 This will call the other functions in this page.